Skip to content

 Barry McGuigan

 Barry McGuigan is a former professional boxer from Clones, County Monaghan.
-As an amateur, McGuigan represented Northern Ireland in the Commonwealth Games in 1978, winning gold in the Bantamweight division.
+As an amateur, McGuigan represented Northern Ireland in the Commonwealth Games 1978, winning gold in the Bantamweight division.
 He also competed at the 1980 Olympics.

-McGuigan followed in the footsteps of Joey Dunlop and George Best in that he remained apolitical and anti-sectarian during the height of The Troubles which meant both sides supported him.
-It is claimed that both sides would say ‘Leave the fighting to McGuigan’ and people forgot about The Troubles for a while.
+McGuigan followed in the footsteps of Joey Dunlop and George Best in that he remained apolitical and anti-sectarian during the height of The Troubles, which meant both sides supported him.
+It is claimed that both sides would say, ‘Leave the fighting to McGuigan’, and people forgot about The Troubles for a while.

 Leave a comment